-Integration obligationIf you have to integrate, DUO will send you a letter telling you the date on which you have to start your integration.
+If you are required to integrate, DUO will send you a letter stating the date you start your integration.

 Do you no longer have the letter?
 In Mijn Inburgering you can see the date you started your integration.

 Sometimes you will first receive a letter that you must integrate.
 And only later a letter when you have to start civic integration.

 Started integrating on 1 January 2022 or after

 Did you start your integration on 1 January 2022 or after?
 If so, the municipality will invite you for an interview.
 You will also do a test in order to find out what you already know: the 'Leerbaarheidstoets' (LBT).
 The municipality will make an appointment with you for the test.
 We call the interview and the test the 'brede intake'.

 After the 'brede intake', the municipality will make a plan with you: the personal integration and participation plan (PIP).
 This plan says what you need to do to integrate.
 It also says if you need to take an exam.
 And which exam.